 How do cloves taste ground?

 Cloves can be a remedy when you have a toothache or an inflammation in your mouth.
-This is also due to its containing eugenol, which acts numbing on a painful tooth.
+That is also due to its containing eugenol, which acts as numbing on a painful tooth.

 Culinary use of ground carnations

 Cloves refine various popular dishes of German cuisine.
 Just think of Kassler roasts, sour roasts, or roast pork in beer sauce.
 Besides, we flavor our world-famous sauerkraut and red cabbage with this delicate spice.

 Also, they are used in many well-known spice mixtures, especially in curry powder, Chinese five-spice powder, or our Tyrolean mulled wine spice.

 They refine poultry, meat, fish, and game when cooking in liquids.
 Also, they are particularly well suited to flavor apples and other pickled fruit varieties.
 They refine sauces (beer sauce), puddings, cakes, and especially Christmas pastries.

 Please remember that cloves are very intense spices, and avoid using too much of them in your food; use them sparingly.